 Rules of Civil Procedure

 URCP083.
 AMEND.
 The proposed amendments would bring represented parties into the rule’s purview.
 They would also permit any court to rely on another court’s vexatious litigant findings and order their own restrictions.
+Paragraph (e)(1) was updated to fix a grammatical error.

 Rules Governing Constitutional Challenges